montanier/nasrine_seraji/README.md

 4h45m : local train with script (ugly but needed for time constraint)

 future work:
+- deploy everything to the cloud to be internet facing
 - publish the docker image to a container registry so that tests are faster.
 - publish the `property_friends` python package: cleaner version handling and code
 - switch to a paid plan on github to have branch protection etc...
 - system test for the api.
 Check that the API is answering correctly for basic queries.
 - proper versioning of the model, e.g. mlwflow or wab
+- properly handle the token in cloud prod environment